Reading lists contain different types of resources that can help you in your studies, such as:

 You can see which type of resource an item is by looking at the descriptor below each item:

-You should be able to tell if an item is essential or further by look at the descriptor below each item:
+Resources marked as Essential are the required readings for the module.
+They are also sometimes referred to as main text, core reading, key reading, etc. You should be able to tell if an item is essential or not by looking for the descriptor below each item:

 If you're unsure whether something is essential or not, the best thing to do is check with your lecturer.

 You may see student notes on your reading list.
 These are left by your lecturer to give you more information on a reading, such as which chapters you are expected to read.

 There are various ways to navigate your reading list and find what it is you're looking for.